bruceravel/larch-plugin-tutorial/mback/mbackfunction.md

 The first three lines provide
 [the signature](http://docs.python-guide.org/en/latest/writing/style/#function-arguments)
 of the function.
+This sets the input interface for the function and defines default values for most of the input parameters.
 Function signatures are no different in Larch than in normal python.

 The next several lines are the document string for the `mback` function.
 This can be read at any time from the larch command line by